dongdong867/Lets_Beat_Google/README.md

 ## **Development Sever** ##
 **Run Springboot_Project at first.**<br>
-Then start the development sever on http://localhost:3000.
+Then start the development sever by.
 ```
 npm run dev
 ```